-consumer service establishments between January 2020 and April 2020 implied by the SSS share among local residents combined with our estimates from Table 2.
-For comparison, the NYC commuting zone fixed effect for the month of April 2020 is -38%, which is the decline in consumer service visits in a New York City ZIP code with no SSS workers among its residents relative to some reference commuting zone.
+The estimates in Table 2 are economically meaningful.
+As an example, consider visits to consumer service establishments.
+In Figure 3, we color each New York City ZIP code according to the decline in visits to consumer service establishments between January 2020 and April 2020 implied by the SSS share among local residents combined with our estimates from Table 2.
+For comparison, the NYC commuting zone fixed effect for the month of April 2020 is -38%, which is the decline in consumer service visits in a New York City ZIP code with no SSS workers among their residents relative to some reference commuting zone.
 Affluent areas in Manhattan and Brooklyn, home to many SSS workers, saw visits to local consumer service establishments decline by twice as much as ZIP codes in parts of the Bronx and Brooklyn with less SSS workers among their residents.
 Consumer service establishments in a hypothetical NYC ZIP code without SSS residents would have seen a decline in visits of about 38% in April whereas those in, say, the Upper West Side would have seen a decline of at least 80% due to the many SSS workers among its residents.

 We do not claim to obtain precise causal estimates of the impact of remote work on local spending.
-It is not possible to control for all confounding unobservables without knowledge of what these may be.
+It is not possible to control for all confounding unobservables at the micro level without knowledge of what these may be.
 Nevertheless, our evidence strongly suggests that the mechanism outlined in Section I is active and economically important.